Cruz Azul will launch retro commemorative shirt for the conquest of the ninth star

 +++ SEE LIVE AND LIVE MEXICO VS. CANADA +++

-In the last weeks, alternative sellers of official products of Machine made it known on social networks that the cement team was about to present a special jersey, which generated a great stir in the celestial followers who were eager to get some garment that wore the nine stars.
+In the last weeks, alternative sellers of official products of Machine made it known on social networks that the cement team was about to present a special jersey, which generated a stir in the celestial followers who were eager to get a garment that would show off the nine stars.

 However, it was until this morning that the online store Gambetita, which has the backing of the forward of Cruz Azul, Jonathan Rodríguez, who on several occasions has provided discount coupons to make purchases, confirmed that the commemorative shirt is already in the Joma wineries and is about to make itself known, once it transpired that reaffirmed its link with this company.